satansdeer/satansdeer.github.com/src/pages/posts/javascript-type-system/index.md

 ## What Type System Does Javascript Have?

-If you search internets about javascript and its type system - you'll find that there is some controversy.
+If you search internets about Javascript and its type system - you'll find that there is some controversy.
 Javascript type system is often being referred as

 * Dynamic
 * Weakly typed